-- The TPD Cover ends and no TPD Cover benefit (or other related benefit) is ever payable, if we pay a TPD Cover benefit in full under the Total Care Plan policy because a TPD Cover benefit wasn't payable under this policy. - We only ever pay a TPD Cover benefit under this policy or the Total Care Plan policy but never both, except where we first pay a TPD Cover benefit for partial and permanent disability under the Total Care Plan policy and then later pay a TPD Cover benefit under this policy. - The Life Care and TPD Cover, including any bonus or booster benefits, is reduced by the amount of any TPD Cover benefit payable under the Total Care Plan policy, including for partial and permanent disability or any bonus or booster benefits. - The TPD Cover automatically reduces to the same amount of TPD Cover that applies under the Total Care Plan policy. - The TPD Cover can continue even if the TPD Cover under the Total Care Plan policy ends. - Indexation can't apply unless it also applies under the Total Care Plan policy. - Indexation ceases to apply if it ceases to apply under the Total Care Plan policy.
+- ◆ The TPD Cover ends and no TPD Cover benefit (or other related benefit) is ever payable, if we pay a TPD Cover benefit under the Total Care Plan policy because a TPD Cover benefit wasn't payable under this policy.
+This doesn't apply if the TPD Cover benefit we pay is for partial and permanent disability. - We only ever pay a TPD Cover benefit under this policy or the Total Care Plan policy but never both, except where we first pay a TPD Cover benefit for partial and permanent disability under the Total Care Plan policy and then later pay a TPD Cover benefit under this policy. - The Life Care and TPD Cover, including any bonus or booster benefits, is reduced by the amount of any TPD Cover benefit payable under the Total Care Plan policy, including for partial and permanent disability or any bonus or booster benefits. - The TPD Cover automatically reduces to the same amount of TPD Cover that applies under the Total Care Plan policy. - The TPD Cover can continue even if the TPD Cover under the Total Care Plan policy ends. - Indexation can't apply unless it also applies under the Total Care Plan policy. - Indexation ceases to apply if it ceases to apply under the Total Care Plan policy.